Araniella displicata

 Araniella displicata, the sixspotted orbweaver, is a species of orb weaver in the spider family Araneidae.
 It is found in North America, Europe, a range from Russia to Kazakhstan, China, Korea, and Japan.

 Description

 They come in a variety of colors: Brown, White, Tan, Orange, Red, or Yellow.
-These specie get the "Six-spotted" name from the six dots on the bottom of their abdomen.
+These species get the "Six-spotted" name from the six dots on the bottom of their abdomen.
 These dots are usually black with a lighter ring around it.
 The female are typically larger than the males.